Just-Learning/just-learning.github.io/docs/learn-code/aws-associate-developer.md

 Roles
 - you can assign roles to an EC2 instance AFTER it has been provisioned.
+- best practice: attach an IAM role with xxx access to the EC2 instance
+- Always launch EC2 instance with IAM role instead of hardcoded credentials
 - you CANNOT add an IAM role to an IAM group
 - roles are easier to manage than user's Access Key ID and Secret Access Key
 - roles are **global**